-Dr. Doug Dunham work on the synthesis and characterization of structural, chemical, and electrical properties of semiconducting nanowires.
+- Dr. Doug Dunham's work on the synthesis and characterization of structural, chemical, and electrical properties of semiconducting nanowires.
 Structural and chemical properties are determined using Scanning Electron Microscopy, Scanning Auger Nanoprobe, and X-ray Diffraction.
 Electrical properties are measured using a 4 point probe system in the Scanning Electron Microscope.

 Planetary science research